matsuzaki-keiichi/pcap-nc/README.txt

 pcap-replay
 Arguments:
+(channel related arguments)
+--config filename: (optional)
+  name of a configuration file
+--channel channelname: (optional; requires --config option) a RMAP channel name listed in the cofiguration file --receive-reply input(path): (optional; only for RMAP Read channel or RMAP Write channel with acknowledges) receive reply in the PCAP format from the input and check the reply --store-data output(path): (optional; only for RMAP read channel, requires --receive-reply option) store user data collected by RMAP Read Transactions in the PCAP format (time/timing related arguments)
 --before wait_sec(double) : (optional)
   time to wait before sending the first Packet Record.
---channel channelname: (mandatory)
-  a channel name listed in the cofiguration file --config filename: (mandatory) name of a configuration file
 --interval interval_sec (double): (optional) time interval to be wait for a Packet Record to the next Packet Record.
   Unless specified, time intervals between Packet Records, which is obtained